et0and/portfolio-redux/content/projects/sophia.md

 Using and adapting existing design systems, such as the [Polaris Design System by Shopify](https://polaris.shopify.com), is a great way to bring consistency to a project and make development faster.
 By building on an established foundation, the design team can focus on customising and tailoring the system to meet the specific needs of the project, rather than starting from scratch.
 This approach also saves time and effort by avoiding the need to reinvent the wheel for every new project.

-In the case of Sophia, the decision was made to use Polaris as a foundation and adapt it to create a simple and cohesive design for the portal.
+In the case of Sophia, Tien-Ling recommended to adopt Polaris as a foundation and adapt it to create a simple and cohesive design for the portal.
 As a result, the ability to switch views was abandoned in order to keep the design in line with Polaris.

 </div>